-2.1.
-Setup of the Java environment¶
+4.1.
+Setup of the Osmose environment

-In order to run Osmose, Java need to be installed.
+Since Osmose numerical JAVA core is coded in JAVA, Java need to be installed.
 Beforehand, let us clarify some of the acronyms regarding the Java technologies.

 JVM: Java Virtual Machine.
 It is a set of software programs that interprets the Java byte code.